MVCTrack: Boosting 3D Point Cloud Tracking via Multimodal-Guided Virtual Cues: PRELIMINARY

 \section{PRELIMINARY}

-\textbf{3D Single Object Tracking} In 3D SOT, given the point cloud input \( P = \{(x_i, y_i, z_i)\} \) at time $t$, where \( (x_i, y_i, z_i) \) denotes the 3D coordinates of a point.
+\textbf{3D Single Object Tracking.} In 3D SOT, given the point cloud input \( P = \{(x_i, y_i, z_i)\} \) at time $t$, where \( (x_i, y_i, z_i) \) denotes the 3D coordinates of a point.
 The 3D SOT task aims to predict the 3D bounding box of the tracked object $\mathbf{b}_t = (u, v, o, w, l, h, \theta)$, where $(u, v, o)$ represent the 3D center location, $w, l, h$ denote the width, length, and height of the object, and $\theta$ represents the rotation around the z-axis.
 The primary goal is to maintain a consistent tracking of the object across sequential frames by exploiting the spatio-temporal information provided by the point clouds.

-\textbf{2D-3D Correspondence} In multi-modal fusion techniques, establishing a correspondence between 2D image and 3D point cloud data is essential for accurately integrating sensory information.
-The projection from 3D LiDAR measurements onto the 2D image plane involves several transformations.
-These transformations align the two modalities effectively, ensuring that each 3D point in the LiDAR frame is properly matched with its corresponding pixel in the 2D RGB image.
-Let \( P = \{(x_i, y_i, z_i)\} \) represent a point cloud.
-The mapping of 3D coordinates to 2D image pixels involves a series of homogeneous transformations.
-First, the LiDAR points undergo a transformation \( T_{\text{car} \leftarrow \text{lidar}} \), which shifts the points from the LiDAR's coordinate frame to the vehicle's reference frame.
-Given that the vehicle may be moving, a time-dependent transformation \( T(t_1 \leftarrow t_2) \) is applied to account for the displacement of the vehicle between the timestamps \( t_1 \) and \( t_2 \).
-After this, the transformed points are mapped from the vehicle's reference frame to the RGB camera frame using \( T_{\text{rgb} \leftarrow \text{car}} \).
-The final step is the application of the RGB camera's intrinsic matrix \( I_{\text{rgb}} \), which projects the 3D points onto the 2D image plane.
-The entire transformation process can be described as:
+\textbf{2D-3D Correspondence.} We establish a correspondence between 2D image pixels and 3D point cloud data.
+This transformation process involves a series of homogeneous transformations, accounting for sensor alignment and motion compensation.
+Specifically, we apply rotation and translation to align LiDAR points with the RGB image frame.
+Here, $X_{\text{car} \leftarrow \text{lidar}}$ represents the transformation from the LiDAR coordinate frame to the vehicle’s reference frame, while $X_{t_1 \leftarrow t_2}$ accounts for motion compensation between timestamps $t_1$ and $t_2$.
+The transformation $X_{\text{rgb} \leftarrow \text{car}}$ maps points from the vehicle’s reference frame to the RGB camera frame.
+Finally, the RGB camera's intrinsic matrix $I_{\text{rgb}}$ is used to project the 3D points onto the 2D image plane.